 A student majoring in business administration must complete 63 quarter hours in the major, the required cognates, a minor, the general studies program, which includes a foreign language, and all baccalaureate degree requirements as outlined in this bulletin.
-Senior students are required to take the Business Achievement Test.
+Senior students are required to take the Major Field Achievement Test in Business.
 All business students must demonstrate skills in keyboarding.

-Core Requirements:Lower Division Courses:
+Lower Division Courses:

 ACCT 201, 202, 203 Principles of Accounting 10

-CIS 240 Intermediate Business Applications 4
+CIS 140 Computer Business Applications 4

 ECON 211 Principles of Macroeconomics 4

 ECON 212 Principles of Microeconomics 4

 GBUS 263 Business Statistics 4

 GBUS 270 Business Communications 3